 Provide sample database and files

-Even with all the steps completed something can still go through the cracks.
+Even with all the steps completed something can still go unnoticed.
 It is important to address any issues as they happen.
-Not to fix them when they occur results in a domino effect with much greater consequences than the original issue was.
+Not fixing them when they occur results in a domino effect with much greater consequences than the original issue was.
 You should also encourage developers to give honest feedback.
 Especially if your team has a long history, there is a big chance someone from the outside will find many anomalies that you are ignoring for years and are easy to fix.